Fun ways of explaining Christmas to your multicultural kids

 In 2019 this will be celebrated 22 - 30 December.
 It's not actually one of the most significant holidays in the Jewish calendar but its proximity to Christmas in the Western world has lead to an increased emphasis on gift-giving during the 8 days.
 I found this article helpful in explaining Hanukkah gifts if in doubt!

 Children of other religions living in predominantly Christian countries where Christmas is celebrated will frequently join in with traditions such as tree decorating in their home and a small gift may also be given at Christmas.
 It's my personal observation that we now live in a much more multi-cultural society than even 20 years ago when I was a child and there is far more recognition of the fact there are different religions with different celebrations.

 The emphasis has moved to "Happy Holidays" rather than "Merry Christmas" - though at times political correctness can go too far.... this is another topic completely that I will cover on another occasion!!

 9. Who's been naughty or nice this year?

-And in this modern day and age of course time has moved on, you don’t necessarily need to send an elf all the way from the North Pole when there are perfectly good cameras that can immediately transmit all wrongdoings back to Santa’s HQ.
+And in this modern day and age of course, technology has moved on.
+You don't necessarily need to send an elf all the way from the North Pole when there are perfectly good cameras that can immediately transmit all wrongdoings back to Santa's HQ.